-Chris was appointed from 1st February 2016 and combines this role with the post of National Clinical Director for Cancer at NHS England, leading implementation of the national cancer strategy as part of the National Cancer Team.
-He holds an honorary Clinical Professor position at the Manchester Academic Health Sciences Centre and continues to hold an honorary professor position at Imperial College, London.
+Chris was appointed as executive medical director from 1st February 2016 and combined this role with that of National Clinical Director for Cancer at NHS England, a post he held until September 2018.
+Chris holds an honorary Clinical Professor position at the Manchester Academic Health Sciences Centre and continues to hold an honorary professor position at Imperial College, London

 Chris was the Medical Director and Responsible Officer at Imperial College Healthcare NHS Trust from 2013 until 2016 during which period he was also the vice chairman of the London Clinical Senate.
 As Medical Director e was responsible for all aspects of the clinical strategy, clinical governance and medical professional leadership for a London teaching hospital with over 1000 doctors.
 He was also the executive director with responsibility for research and medical education.

 Before moving to London Chris was Medical Director at The Christie between 2005 and 2013.
 During this time he led the work leading to development of the networked radiotherapy satellite facilities in Salford and Oldham and established the long term clinical strategy for the Christie.
 He established Manchester Cancer an integrated cancer system which has since evolved into the Greater Manchester Cancer programme and designated as part of the national cancer vanguard.
 Between 2010 and 2012 he was seconded part time to NHS London to lead development of cancer services across the capital, establishing the arrangements for the two London based integrated cancer systems which are also part of the national cancer vanguard.